 Introduction

 Playing Poker successfully requires a combination of skill, strategy and psychology.
-Of the different players you may come across at the table, none are more discussed than those known as ‘fish’.
-Knowing how to recognize and compete against these opponents can greatly enhance your overall performance in the game.
+Of the different players you may come across at the table, none are more discussed than those known as fish.
+Knowing how to recognize and compete against these opponents can significantly enhance your overall performance in the game.
 Let's understand the Poker fish definition, the characteristics of a fish player and strategies to exploit their weaknesses.

 Who is a Fish in Poker?